zimudec/vue-tuicalendar-vuetify-example/README.md

-# Vue.js with Bootstrap, Tui Calendar + Extras example project
+# Vue.js with Vuetify, Tui Calendar + Extras example project

 This project aims to guide the implementation of Tui Calendar in vue.
-This implementation is based on the complete [example of Tui Calendar + Extras](https://nhnent.github.io/tui.calendar/latest/tutorial-example01-basic.html) which is made in Html, CSS, Bootstrap, Javascript and jQuery.
+This implementation is based on the complete [example of Tui Calendar + Extras](https://nhnent.github.io/tui.calendar/latest/tutorial-example01-basic.html) which is made in Html, CSS, Vuetify, Javascript and jQuery.
 Npm modules are used instead of using script tags in html.

-To see this project in action, click [here](https://zimudec.github.io/vue-tuicalendar-bootstrap-example/dist/).
+To see this project in action, click [here](https://zimudec.github.io/vue-tuicalendar-vuetify-example/dist/).

 ## Installation